-Under the government guidelines 'key workers' are those that are critical to the COVID-19 response include those who work in health and social care and in other key sectors outlined below.
+Under the government guidelines 'key workers' are those that are critical to the COVID-19 response and some involved in EU transition arrangements, including those who work in health and social care and in other key sectors outlined below.
 Many parents working in these sectors may be able to ensure their child is kept at home, for example because their partner does not work in a 'critical' occupation.
 Every child who can be safely cared for at home should be as we need to limit the number of children and staff in schools in the fight against the virus.
 Please ensure that you meet these requirements before sending your child into school.